Departure: daily (except on mondays) Time: 8:45 h. Prices: 59 € / adult y 44 € / child (3-12 years)

 Monastery and Real Sitio de San Lorenzo de El Escorial

-El Escorial was the political center of the Empire of Philip II, where he built his palace, his library, his pantheon, the one of his parents (Charles V and Elizabeth of Portugal) and of the members of his family and his successors as well as a great basilica and where he founded a monastery.
-The architecttural complex (which was finished in 1562) is situated at about 50 kilometers from the capital, in the Sierra de Guadarrama, and was declared World Heritage in 1984.
+El Escorial was the political centre of the Empire of Philip II, where he built his palace, his library, his pantheon, the one of his parents (Charles V and Elizabeth of Portugal) and of the members of his family and his successors as well as a great basilica and where he founded a monastery.
+The architectural complex (which was finished in 1562) is situated at about 50 kilometres from the capital, in the Sierra de Guadarrama, and was declared World Heritage in 1984.

 Philip II governed the Empire where the sun never set from this little place in the mountains.
 Affected by the death of his father Charles V in 1558 and with the purpose to affirm the House of Austria in Spain, he ordered the construction of the Monastery of San Lorenzo de El Escorial to guarantee the everlasting memory of his family, and he founded a dynastic Pantheon, and to compensate the destruction of a church dedicated to San Lorenzo during the battle of San Quintin, in France.